 Healthy Berry Cobbler (Gluten-Free)

-This Easy and Healthy Berry Cobbler recipe is my new favorite Summer dessert.
-This healthy cobbler recipe is packed with fresh or frozen berries and topped with the best gluten-free biscuits.
-It will be your favorite dessert of summer!
+This Healthy Berry Cobbler is my new favorite summer dessert.
+It’s packed with fresh or frozen berries and topped with light, fluffy, buttery gluten-free biscuits!

 - 1 cup sifted almond flour